Hebden Bridge Film Festival

 What is it about stories?
 The need for them is powerful, even primal.
 We seek them out, again and again.
 They touch us, disturb us, move us, sometimes soothe us, but whatever - they make us feel.

 With HBFF we aim to do just that.
-We have over 500 years of non-conformist history in the valley so it seems fitting that our theme is "Hope and Resistance".
-We will be championing the stories of those who exist in the margins, sit outside the mainstream or just plain don’t fit in.
+We have over 500 years of non-conformist history in the valley so it seems fitting that we champion the stories of those who exist in the margins, sit outside the mainstream or just plain don’t fit in.
 With the advent of the all too timely #metoo movement, it will not surprise many of you to know that statistics for women in film remain shockingly low.
-According to the BFI, in Britain in 2017 only only 4.5% of all films produced were directed by a woman.
-And the figures for LGBTQ, working-class and BME filmmakers and filmmakers with disabilities also remain very low.
+According to the BFI, in Britain in 2024 only only 12% of all films produced were directed by a woman.
+The figures for LGBTQ, working-class and BME filmmakers and filmmakers with disabilities also remain very low.

 HBFF is proud to be